This is an archived press release

 If you have made a report of potentially unauthorised development to us, there will be delays in investigating and responding to these reports.

-Although the current situation is unprecedented, no development should take place without the necessary permissions in place.
+No development should take place without the necessary permissions in place.

 Community Support / Information